 What was the first thing that came into your mind when you finished your CNA training and finally got your job?
-As soon as I entered the hospital as a CNA the first thing that came into my mind was how to be a good CNA at the hospital and help people get better!
+As soon as I entered the hospital as a CNA the first thing that came into my mind was how to be a good CNA in a hospital and help people get better!

 Certified nursing assistants are considered entry-level nurses.
 They are expected to perform different tasks and help patients with their daily life activities.